mckeebase/genoceanic/README.md

 As the new National Genomic Medicine Service comes on-line in England, we will use GeNIE as the basis for test ordering for send-away genetic tests to English laboratories.
 This structure will ensure that the data will follow the samples, allowing better test targeting, considerable improvements in access to genetic testing, and a much smoother and more streamlined process.
 Performance data for commissioners will also be much easier and faster to collect, allowing decisions to be made in a more timely manner, and commissioned tests to be more comprehensively overseen.

-## Why the name "Genoceanic"?
+## Why the name "GenOCEANIC"?
 In the late 19th and early 20th centuries, Belfast was the ship-building capital of the world, with its Harland & Wolff shipyard designing and constructing some of the most iconic liners of the period, including the ill-fated Titanic. **Oceanic** was one of H&W's earlier liners, and at the time of her construction, she was the largest and most versatile ship ever built.
 "Genoceanic" stands for **Gen**omic **O**pen **C**ore **E**ngine for **A**ccelerating **NI** **C**are.
 Using this architecture, we can ensure that our developments in genomics will align with regional and national objectives to ensure that the clinical data which our patients have entrusted to us will continue to provide benefit when Encompass comes along.

-## How does Genoceanic relate to Encompass?
+## How does GenOCEANIC relate to Encompass?
 Genoceanic is a separate project from Encompass, but is designed to use open data standards (OpenEHR), so that it can ultimately be integrated with Encompass and/or the vendor-neutral open platform that works along with the Encompass architecture.
 The philosophy is "Once for Northern Ireland" - Genoceanic will be built to work alongside regional developments, and not in its own little silo.
 Although the initial phase will be developed within Belfast Trust, our plan is to liaise with regional stakeholders and the Encompass team at the earliest available opportunity after the award of contract to establish the relevant data linkages.
 We are satisfied that the requirements of Genoceanic are sufficiently generic that they will have no influence over the selection process for Encompass.

 So the bottom line is: we *are excited and can't wait* for Encompass!
 We're preparing the road for the next digital revolution in Northern Ireland's health & care system.
 We need to be ready to hit the ground running to ensure that digital healthcare and precision medicine have a synergistic effect in improving the health and wellbeing of our patients and the wider population.